strykeforce/olympics/vision/README.md

 target of interest?
 This filtering should work from multiple angles and distances.

-Success is indicated by obtaining accurate data returned by the Deadeye system.
+Points are awarded for obtaining accurate data returned by the Deadeye system.

 ### Determine angle and range to target

 Use the data returned by the Deadeye system to calculate the angle and range to the target with respect to the robot.

+Points are awarded for based on the angle and range error.

 ### Calculate robot's field position

 Having calculated angle and range to the target, can you calculate the position of the robot on the field?

+Points are awarded for based on the position error.

 ## Scoring